Statistics on trade in commercial services

 Experimental data on trade in services

-This dataset covers 191 reporting economies and 193 trading partners from 1995 to 2002 for 11 Extended Balance of Payments Services (EBOPS) 2002 categories in addition to total services.
+The other dataset covers 191 reporting economies and 193 trading partners from 1995 to 2012 for 11 Extended Balance of Payments Services (EBOPS) 2002 categories in addition to total services, based on the fifth edition of the IMF Balance of Payments Manual (BPM5).

-Developed in cooperation with OECD, the dataset is built using all available official trade in services data as a starting point.
+Developed in cooperation with OECD, the datasets are built using all available official trade in services data as a starting point.
 This is complemented with a number of estimations and a series of adjustment procedures to make the data consistent.